CD3/HTMLSlideShowUtils/README.md

 The function should return a string that will replace the macro.
 The instance of the macro expansion class that is performing the macro expansion is passed into the first argument `self`.
 This gives you access to the members of the class, but is currently undocumented.
 However, you can use `self` to save state information between macro calls, for example to keep track of how many times the macro was expanded.
-The second and third argument will be lists that contain the contents of the square and curly brackets of the macro.
-Multiple `[]` and `{}` can be given, for example `\macroname[option1="true"][option2="true"]{argument}`.
-So opts[0] will be the contents of the first set of square brackets.
+The second argument that contains the string found in square brackets and the third argument will be a list of the strings found in curly brackets (multiple curly brackets are possible, just as with LaTeX).
 The function that performs the macro expansion is responsible for parsing all options and arguments, so the example given could be implemented as `\macroname[option1="true",option2="true"]{argument}`, but the function that does the expansion would be responsible for parsing the ',' into two separate options.

 ## FAQ